Home Compare BAER.SW vs NTRS

 Growth

-On growth, Northern Trust Corporation is positioned higher in the group, while Julius Bär Gruppe AG is closer to the middle.
+Northern Trust Corporation sits in the stronger part of the group on growth, while Julius Bär Gruppe AG is closer to mid-pack.

 Growth — Dominant Gap